Detox at Chenot Palace on Splendid Swiss Lake

-What a gorgeous tranquil location to detox and rejuvenate the aching, ageing body.
-Chenot Palace Weggis is the first wellness outpost in Switzerland of the well-established health retreat founded by the late Henri Chenot.
-From a hospital setting in Côte d’Azur the Chenot Method® was luxuriously upgraded at the Swiss Palace.
-The group also collaborates with fine hotels that adopted his eastern – through millennia tested experience – meets western science approach to physical and mental health restoration.
+Chenot Palace Weggis is the leading wellness outpost of the well-established health retreat founded by the late Henri Chenot.
+From a hospital setting in Côte d’Azur the Chenot Method® was luxuriously upgraded at the Swiss Palace, that became the headquarters of the expanding brand.
+The group also collaborates with fine hotels that adopted his eastern – through millennia tested experience – that meets western science approach to physical and mental health restoration.

 Vierwaldstatter lake near Luzern in Switzerland

-Weggis, a Swiss village under the foot of the spiritually and wellness oriented Mount Rigi, nests on the shores of the Vierwaldstättersee, literally ‘Lake of the four forested settlements‘ near Luzern.
-Mark Twain, an avid traveler as I have encountered his traces already on the remote Bermudas, was particularly fond of this area known in English as Lake Lucerne.
-Conveniently, in the German speaking part of Switzerland, just under an hour car ride from Zurich, a train and bus or taxi hop from the city of Luzern, and about three hours from Geneva, you are transported into a calm zone in a stunning natural setting.
-The staff speaks fluent English.
-Greek, Italian, Czech, Polish, Portuguese, Russian or French are also widely spoken by the staff coming from all over Europe for the prestigious highly paid job.
-The best quality of therapists are attracted to the by healthy lifestyle driven Chenot Palace in Weggis.
+Weggis, a Swiss village under the foot of the wellness oriented Mount Rigi, nests on the shores of the Vierwaldstättersee, literally ‘Lake of the four forested settlements‘ near Luzern.
+Mark Twain, an avid traveler (I have encountered his traces already on the remote Bermudas), was particularly fond of this area known in English as Lake Lucerne.
+Conveniently, just under an hour car ride from Zurich, a train and bus or taxi hop from the city of Luzern, and about three hours from Geneva, you are transported into a calm zone in a stunning natural setting.
+While nesting in the German speaking part of Switzerland, all the staff speaks fluent English.
+Greek, Italian, Czech, Slovak, Polish, Portuguese, Russian or French are also spoken by the well-trained European doctors and therapists at the Chenot Palace in Weggis.

 Vierwaldstatter lake near Luzern in Switzerland

-Time for oneself is the most precious mental activity as well as joy that can reset the body into equilibrium.
-A walk in solitude, a swim in an open water, an afternoon with a great book, a trip away from it all when imagination is freely strolling.
-More profoundly, a yoga retreat or a rejuvenating spa cure will shine the gems of our being.
-When a higher awareness of who I am and what I need and want to do unveil like a lustrous lake in a receding morning mist, I feel complete and the calmed body shows.
+Here, a walk in solitude, a swim in an open water, an afternoon with a great book, a trip away from it all when imagination is freely strolling in its own magic realm.
+More profoundly, for decades tested rejuvenating spa cure will shine the gems of our being.
+When higher awareness of who we are and what we currently need to do unveil like the lustrous lake in a receding morning mist, one feels complete and the calmed body shows.

-The golden sunshine hours, grass sprouting in verdant carpets of energy, birds in frolicking songs and budding trees, all nature in a seasonal unison announces that for us indulgent humans it is time for a spring detox.
-The lent period introduces warmer weather, and as nature awakens from winter rest, the couch-bound body calls for a reset in an invigorating environment.
-But also whenever your health needs, like after a bad food poisoning or a surgery, to recover smoothly, it is beneficial to take a break.
+Nature has its seasons and renewal periods and we humans are nature.
+The golden sunshine hours, grass sprouting in verdant carpets of energy or covered by white snow flakes, birds in frolicking songs, budding or warmly-hued trees, all nature in a seasonal unison announces that for us indulgent humans it is time for a regular detox.
+The lent period in nature awakens from winter rest, the chair-bound body calls for a reset in a supportive environment.
+Still, listen to your body, whenever your health needs, like after a bad food poisoning or a surgery, to recover smoothly it is beneficial to take a break.

 Swiss spa